 - Check legitimacy: Every auto shipper is issued a United States Department of Transportation (USDOT) number.
 Be sure to get this number from your carrier and check its validity on the Federal Motor Carrier Safety Administration (FMCSA) website.

 Once you’re confident you know how to ship a car, it’s time to compare broker options.
-You can learn about two highly rated auto transport providers below.
+You can learn about two highly rated auto transport companies below.

 Montway Auto Transport: Best Overall

 Montway Auto Transport works with over 15,000 carriers to provide auto shipping services everywhere in the U.S., including Alaska and Hawaii.
-In our Montway Auto Transport review, we rate the broker 4.5 out of 5.0 stars and named it the best overall provider because of its competitive pricing, strong customer reputation, and smooth booking process.
+In our Montway Auto Transport review, we rate the broker 4.6 out of 5.0-stars and name it the Best Overall provider because of its competitive pricing, strong customer reputation, and smooth booking process.

 All Montway shipping partners are registered with the FMCSA and are fully insured.
 On top of carrier insurance, Montway includes a contingent cargo insurance policy up to $250,000 that kicks in if your trucker’s policy fails to fully cover a valid claim.

-We aren’t the only source to review Montway highly.
-At the time of publication, the company has an A+ rating from the Better Business Bureau (BBB) and a score of 4.2 out of 5.0 on Trustpilot based on over 850 customer reviews.
+Montway is a reputable company that has an A+ rating from the Better Business Bureau (BBB) and a score of 4.5 out of 5.0-stars on Trustpilot based on over 900 customer reviews.

-To get a free Montway Auto Transport quote, click below.
+To get a free quote from Montway Auto Transport, click below.